catseye/Tamsin/doc/Tamsin.markdown

         S · "(" · flatten(T1) · "," · ... · "," · flatten(Tn) · ")"

-    where `·` is string concatenation.
+    where `·` is string concatenation;
+*   flatten(EOF) is not defined.

 The result of flattening is always an atom.

-The input to a Tamsin production is, in fact, an atom (although it's hardly atomic.)
+The input to a Tamsin production is, in fact, an atom (although it's hardly atomic; "atom" is sort of a quaint moniker for the role these objects play.)

-The contexts in Tamsin which expect a term expression are `return`, and `set`.  (and arguments to productions, but you haven't seen those yet.)
+The contexts in Tamsin which expect a term expression are `return`, `set`, and arguments to productions (but you haven't seen those yet.)
 In these contexts, a bareword evaluates to an atom (rather than a non-terminal.)

     | main = return hello.
     = hello